-Industrial and Systems Engineers make organized work and human effort more effective and efficient for industry, education and science.
-The ISE Graduate Program at UF trains engineers in advanced skills to structure and develop solutions to complex problems in real-world systems.
-We focus training on data analysis and modeling methods as well as design practice across other disciplines of ISE.
-Master’s and Ph.D.
-Students can expect to develop world-class capabilities in process, system and human performance measurement, optimization modeling, and methods design and implementation.
-Our graduate curriculum also provides students with exposure to different application areas including human systems, health systems, production systems, and transportation systems, among others.
+Industrial and Systems Engineers make complex processes and organizations more effective and efficient by developing, implementing and improving integrated systems of people, information, and financial and physical resources by using analytics and optimization techniques.
+The ISE master’s program at UF trains students in advanced analytical and experimental skills to structure and develop solutions to complex problems in real-world systems.
+We focus training on data analytics, human performance analysis, and operations research methods as well as design practice across different types of industries.
+Our master’s program curriculum also provides students with exposure to different applications areas, including human systems, health systems, production systems, supply chain systems, and transportation systems, among others.

 The ISE Department offers a two master’s degrees:

 Master of Science (M.S.): Can be completed with or without a thesis

 Master of Engineering (M.E.): Requires an undergraduate engineering degree and can be completed with or without a thesis

 The Department of Industrial and Systems Engineering at the University of Florida has four master’s program options to accommodate all students: